 The CLS strives to operate in a manner consistent with the best scientific principles and practices, as well as to ensure that all analyses, including laboratory work, written reports and court testimony are technically correct.

-The CLS is externally accredited by the ANSI National Accreditation Board to the International Organization of Standardization / International Electrotechnical Commission (ISO/IEC) 17025 program as mandated by New York Article 49-B of the Executive Law.
+As mandated by New York Article 49-B of the Executive Law, the CLS is externally accredited by the ANSI National Accreditation Board to the International Organization of Standardization / International Electrotechnical Commission (ISO/IEC) 17025 and the Accreditation Requirements (AR) 3125 standards for forensic testing laboratories.
 ANAB assesses crime laboratories internationally and accreditation is valid for a period of four years.

 To be so awarded, laboratories must demonstrate that their management, operations, personnel, procedures, equipment, working environment and health and safety procedures are in compliance with the established standards set forth by ANAB.